Talking to primary school age children about parental mental illness

 Most parents wonder about how they should talk to their child about parental mental illness

 Understanding your symptoms and behaviours

-When you understand your mental illness you will be more familiar with how it effects your emotions, behaviour and moods.
+When you understand your mental illness you will be more familiar with how it effects your emotions, behaviours and moods.
 This will help you develop an understanding of the impact of mental illness on you and your child.

 As a parent it can be very challenging to think about how your child might view what is happening.
 It might be useful to talk to your health professional or another support person about the impact of your mental illness on your role as a parent.

-Conversations with your child about mental illness are meant to help them make sense of their experience.
+Similarly, conversations with your child about mental illness are meant to help them make sense of their experience.
 If you are trying to understand your illness, or need to talk about your experiences, find an adult that you trust, a health professional or a peer worker.
 Do not go to your child to help you understand your illness.

 Understanding what your child notices and experiences